tcodes0/appsync-boiler/README.md

-# AppSync Boilerplate usin CDK
+# AppSync Boilerplate using CDK

 see the video for detailed code explanations and QA with community: https://www.youtube.com/watch?v=1Y3pQUkpqQ0